nus-cs2103-AY1920S2/duke/docs/README.md

 # User Guide

 ## Description
-A **Personal Assistant ChatBot** to help for tracking various tasks.
+Duke is a **Personal Assistant ChatBot** to help for tracking various tasks.

 ![Duke Ui](Ui.png)